 When a B2B customer sends an email or makes a phone call to their trusted supplier, it is because they have something important or urgent to discuss.
 This is why your customer support department should work like a fine-tuned Swiss watch: always precise, always on time.

 Ideally, you should not even have the annoying electronic version of the Moonlight Sonata as on-hold tone or any on-hold music at all.
 However, if a client has to be put on hold, it should be for the briefest of time – not long enough to recognise the background music.

 4. Organise or Attend Events that Matter for Your Customers

-Taking part in business event, either as host or as guest, is a great way to strengthen relations with your customers.
+Taking part in a business event, either as a host or as a guest, is a great way to strengthen relations with your customers.
 These are great opportunities for one-on-one meetings, delivering insightful keynote speeches and finding ways to improve your services and account management work.

 5. Deal with Complaints without Delay

 Everyone hates complaints.
 Or do they?
 A complaint from a customer is a sign that they are willing to give you a chance to set things right.
 Otherwise, you would get a notification for the termination of the contract.